ankitt2005/Complete--Project--AICTE---EDUNET/README.md

 # Crop_Fertilizer_ABs #WEEK 1 OF AICTE - EDUNET
-Based on ABs on Using ML
+Based on Crop and Fertilizer Recommendation System Using ML